 In the first few months after its launch, Silver Muse had different evening dress codes for each of its eight distinct dining venues.
 That proved to be confusing and now the ship has adopted a more traditional trio of casual nights, informal evenings (jackets for men) and formal nights (dark suits or tuxedos for men).

 No matter the dress code, the culinary choices at the eight dining venues are remarkable for a ship of this size.
 At the design stage, the company decided there would be no main dining room in the evening, just a series of top quality specialty restaurants.
 Some require reservations; others are “come whenever you like”.

-Delicious Dining Options
+Delicious Dining Options on the Silver Muse

 The closest to a traditional buffet is La Terrazza at the stern of deck 7.
 For breakfast and lunch, a wide variety of tempting choices are available.
 At breakfast we were intrigued by the vast number of seeds, nuts and grains available to enhance everything from eggs to oatmeal.
 The kitchen even included flax, chia seeds and macadamia nuts.
 Every evening, La Terrazza becomes an excellent Italian restaurant with appropriate wines and authentic dishes.
 The back deck is the ideal location for star-gazing.

 Throughout the ship the beef is of very high quality.
 We particularly enjoyed Hot Rocks (open air, by the pool) where guests can grill their own beef, chicken or shrimp over a scalding slab of granite and Atlantide, a specialty steak house.